NEARFoundation/events-platform/README.md

 1. The smart-contract code lives in the `/contract` folder.
 See the README there for more info.
 In blockchain apps, the smart contract is the "backend" of your app.
-2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
-Note that it loads in `/frontend/index.js`, this is your entry point to learn how the frontend connects to the NEAR blockchain.
+2. The near.social code lives in the `/near.social` folder.
 3. Test your contract: `yarn test`, this will run the tests in the `integration-tests` directory.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
 When you run `yarn deploy`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
 When you're ready to make it permanent, here's how: